kevinrfoster/ecob2000_lab3/README.md

 Start with looking at the differences in means of some of the variables and put that together with your own knowledge of the city.
 You might want to subset the data – are you trying to predict everbody?
 Are young people easier?
 Retirees?
 College grads?
+The work you did for Lab 2 should come in handy now.

 Then use a k-nn classification.
 Start by just trying to predict the borough not the neighborhood.
 Create this factor: